Policy

 applicant’s life expectancy.

-d) If the form is not
+d) If the form is

-designate the life expectancy option.
+the life expectancy option.

-Claims
+a. - Claims

-not the LSA Options Form, when a LSA of SL or %PP is requested.
+and C-92 Calculation worksheet when a LSA of SL or %PP is requested.

-Claims services staff shall refer to the Family Support and Attorney Fees
+will refer to the Family Support

 policy and procedure for additional information.

-Compensation policy and procedure for information regarding recouping an
+and procedure for information regarding recouping an overpayment from a LSA.

-period of incarceration.
+incarceration.

 1. Complete the LSA

-Options Form (see V.D.1. above);
+Options Form (see V.D.2. above);

-2. Print a copy of the
+2. Print a copy of

-form locally;
+the form locally;

-3. Send the LSA Options
+3. Send the LSA

-Form (see V.D.2. above);
+Options Form (see V.D.3. above);

-4. Issue a BWC Order
+4. Issue a BWC

 once a decision regarding the appropriate repayment option of the LSA has been